 BECAUSE there are so many culturally ingrained shitty messages to women about what it means to wear, or not wear, a sparkly bit of the earth on that particular part of the body.

 BECAUSE I reject the misogynistic notion that a woman is a prize to be won or a piece of property to be purchased.

 And especially BECAUSE I discovered a part of me was waiting for permission– not just to wear a ring, but to do ALL KINDS OF things I wanted.

 NB: I HATE when that happens.
 It’s always disconcerting when we discover that parts of us are not as evolved we’d hoped.
 MOST of us is this amazing kickass brilliant being of light, and part of us is still 13 huddled in the corner tight-rolling our jeans.
 It’s never what we hoped; we hoped to discover Alicia Florrick lurking in the shadows.
 But when we can LOVE these unevolved embarrassing versions of ourselves, you know what happens to them?
 They start to transform.
 Anyhoo.

 Until this idea of a ring grabbed hold of me and wouldn’t let me go, I did not realize that I was waiting for permission for anybody to do ANYTHING.
 But when I dug around in the dark places, I realized I most certainly was.

 When you shine a light in those dark places, the bullshit tends to run for the hills.

 I am a grownup now.
-I am free to reject any inherited or tribal beliefs that no longer serve me or the world.
+I am free to reject any inherited beliefs that no longer serve me or the world.

 So I did some queen sweeping in my psyche.